Poo306/Portfolio/README.md

-This project is all about a prtfolio website.
+This project is all about a portfolio website.